<<< Part 1 – Global Internet Censorship

 Another option is LogMeIn Hamachi, which becomes a paid service once you go beyond five devices.
 If you do want to connect additional computers, Geier seems to be particularly fond of this solution, even putting on his tech-dandy hat, and calling it “elegant.”

 If you want various computers to all be able to access your VPN server, or if you want various websites to be able to communicate securely, use a router equipped with a VPN client and server.
 The most cost-effective way to establish a dedicated router is with used firmware – DD-WRT or Tomato.

 If you aren’t quite as worried about cost-cutting and need a convenient, trouble-free solution, you can buy a VPN router, which is a router with a preconfigured VPN.
 This type of device is available from brands such as Netgear, Cisco, and ZyXel.

 Whenever you are looking for either a prebuilt VPN router or firmware, you need to be certain that they are compatible with the VPN protocol needed for your machines.
 You also want to know the number of users that can be accessing your VPN router at any one time.

 Maybe you don’t care as much about connecting various computers but just want to conceal yourself at Wi-Fi hotspots or get to websites that are blocked in certain countries.
-The easiest way to establish a VPN for that situation is using a VPN service or setting up a cloud VPS, both of which are surprisingly affordable.
+The easiest way to establish a VPN for that situation is using a VPN service or setting up a private cloud hosting server, both of which are surprisingly affordable.